iurisman/rust-dust/lib/README_WITH_RESULT.md

   and in order for a C program behave the same way in different environments, it had to be minimalistic.

-C++ (1985, AT&T Bell Labs) added exceptions, to the chagrin of many programmers.
+C++ (AT&T Bell Labs, 1985) added exceptions — to the chagrin of many programmers.
 Without the support of a VM, exceptions proved expensive and more importantly unsafe.
 Many teams banned or severely restricted the use of exceptions in C++.

-All new computer languages like Java, C#, Erlang run on a VM, enabling safe and efficient exception handling.
+All new computer languages like Java, C#, or Erlang run on a VM, enabling safe and efficient exception handling.
 (Not to mention all the interpreted languages like Ruby and Python, which _are_ their own VM.)
 The price of this high-level convenience is low-level inefficiency.
 Many use cases, like